nathanjzhao/nathanjzhao.github.io/_posts/2024-08-02-mri-reconstruction.markdown

 ## Convex Optimization

 In order to converge upon this optimal $x$, we utilize variable splitting to unroll this algorithm into its two components.
-First, we have the Proximal Gradient step where we aim to minimize a regularization parameter.
-Second, we have the Data Consistency step, where we propose to utilize the Conjugate Gradient method for reducing the distance between $E x$ and $y$.
+First, we have the Proximal Gradient step where we aim to find an image that minimizes our regularization function.
+Second, we have the Data Consistency step, where we propose to utilize the Conjugate Gradient method for reducing the distance between $E x$ and $\hat{y}$.

 These algorithmic goals are visible through the following equations: